 So, DTT is a reducing agent.
-So, once you are going to reduce the disulfide linkages the S is S is actually going to get converted into SH and that is how it you are going to have the 2 peptide bonds where the disulfide bond is broken.
-But this has a problem because as soon as you have the SH and you have the reducing environment it is going to be remain as SH.
-But once it is actually going to be acquired the oxidizing environment again the S is going to be oxidized and again the SH is going to be get converted into the SS double bonds.
-So, to avoid that you are again going to react this with the carboxymethylene by the iodoacetate.
+So, once you are going to reduce the disulphide linkages.
+The S is, S-S is actually going to get converted into S-H. And that is how it you are going to have the two peptide bonds where the disulphide bond is broken, but this this has a problem because as soon as you have the S-H and you have the reducing environment, it is going to be remade as S-H but once it is actually going to be acquired the oxidizing environment again the S-S is going to be oxidized and again the S-H is going to be get converted into the S-S double bonds.

-So, the in that case then what will happen is that the S is actually going to be tagged with this particular functional group.
-This is going to like a and that is how it is actually going to form the carboxymethylated cysteine residue and once you have this then they will not be able to come together even if the conditions are oxidizing in nature.
-Now when once this is done you can actually go back to the stage 2.
-In the stage 2 you are actually going to break the big polypeptide chain into the multiple fragments.
-So, in the stage 2. stage 2 is the cleavage of the polypeptide chain.
+So, to avoid that, you are again going to react this with the carboxymethylin by the iodoacetate.
+So, the in that case, then what will happen is that the S is actually going to be tagged with this particular functional group, this is going to like a.
+And that is how it is actually going to form the carboxymethylated cysteine residue.
+And once you have this, then they will not be able to come together even if the conditions are oxidizing in nature.
+Now, once this is done, you can actually go back to the stage 2.
+In stage 2, you are actually going to break the big polypeptide chain into the multiple fragments.

-So, in this stage 2 is the cleavage of the polypeptide chain the protease and the chemical treatments are targeting protein have a specific recognition sequence and they cleave after a particular amino acid.
-So, this is one.
+So, the stage 2, stage 2 is the cleavage of the polypeptide chain.
+So, in this stage 2 is the cleavage of the polypeptide chain, the protease and the chemical treatments are targeting protein have a specific recommendation sequence and they cleave after a particular amino acid.
+So, this is 1.
 So, stage 1 is this.
-So, stage 1 is over where you have actually destroyed the disulfide linkages by the two approaches what we have just discussed and now in the stage 2 you are actually going to cleave the protein with the enzymatic or the chemical methods.
-So, some of the common reagents what you are going to use for fragmenting the polypeptide chain is that you can use the enzyme.
+So, stage 1 is over where you have actually destroyed the disulphide linkages by the two approaches, what we have just discussed.
+And now, in the stage 2, you are actually going to cleave the protein with the enzymatic or the chemical methods.
+So, some of the common reagents what you are going to use for fragmenting the polypeptide chain is, that you can use the enzyme.